vpnhood/VpnHood/README.md

 # VpnHood <img src="https://github.com/vpnhood/VpnHood/wiki/images/logo-vpnhood.png" width="32">
 An alternative way for circumvention and privacy!

 Undetectable VPN for ordinary users and experts.
-VpnHood is a solution to bypass Advanced Firewall and can circumvent deep packet inspection.
-VpnHood has been created from scratch entirely in C#.
+VpnHood is a solution to bypass Advanced Firewalls and circumvent deep packet inspection.
+VpnHood has been created entirely from scratch in C#.

 ## Client Download
-It is available for Windows and Android. iOS client is not ready yet!
+It is available for Windows and Android. the iOS client still needs to be ready!

 <a href="https://play.google.com/store/apps/details?id=com.vpnhood.client.android"><img src="https://github.com/vpnhood/VpnHood/wiki/images/download-google-play.png" width="200"></a>
 <a href="https://github.com/vpnhood/VpnHood/releases/latest/download/VpnHoodClient-Win.exe"><img src="https://github.com/vpnhood/VpnHood/wiki/images/download-win.png" width="200"></a>